 The Teen Pregnancy Prevention Initiative and the Affordable Care Act also both contribute significant funding toward comprehensive sex education for teens.
 Both are under attack.
 We work to protect funding for programs that will reduce teen pregnancy.

 UNFPA is the largest multilateral provider of family planning services in the world.
-It works in some 150 countries and receives contributions from 180, including some of the most desperately impoverished nations in the world.
+It receives contributions from 180 countries and operates in over 150, including some of the most desperately impoverished nations in the world.
 House leaders have made it clear that ending all U.S. aid to UNFPA remains high on their agenda.
 UNFPA is a critical partner in the effort to expand access to contraceptives and to provide women with basic reproductive health care.

 Too often, family planning providers abroad are banned from receiving essential U.S. funding due to the Global Gag Rule.
 This executive order “gags” family planning providers from discussing the option of abortion.
 It’s a backwards policy that harms women by shutting down some of the most effective family planning providers.
 Even when a progressive president repeals it, as Presidents Clinton and Obama did, the future specter of the Gag Rule prevents women’s health providers from expanding services.
 We are determined to work with our allies in Congress to legislate a permanent end to the Global Gag Rule.